unsol/design/js-prototype/README.md

+# JS prototype

+The js prototype just implements the Ethereum interface.
+It uses v8 to run the WASM code.

 ## Run tests
 The tests are written in wasm's text format (.wast) which are then compiled into binary format and ran in v8.